Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Methodology: Symbolic Imitation Learning

+The knowledge acquisition process generates a variety of real-world scenarios representing various driving scenarios labeled by a real human driver.
+Each state consists of an AV surrounded by eight spatial sections, each of which is categorized as either occupied by a TV or vacant.
+Accordingly, we include eight \verb|sector_isBusy| literals in the candidate body predicates—one for each \verb|sector| surrounding the AV.

+Additionally, for each state, we incorporate the relative velocity of every TV with respect to the AV.
+This results in 24 relative velocity literals—three per \verb|sector|—being added to the candidate body predicates.
+To ensure legal compliance in driving decisions, we also consider the validity of the \verb|right| and \verb|left| sections, adding two corresponding literals to represent whether these areas are drivable.
+Table~\ref{rules} summarizes the total number of candidate body predicates associated with each head predicate.

+Once the states are defined, we assign positive or negative labels to the head predicates of the target rules based on expert driving knowledge and the behavioral outcome expected in each scenario.
+For example, to guide the ILP system in deriving fatal RLC rules, we label states in which taking the RLC action is considered fatal as positive examples; otherwise, such states are labeled as negative examples.

-The quantity of positive examples ($N_{\mathcal{E}^+}$) and negative examples ($N_{\mathcal{E}^-}$) have a big impact on rule accuracy and robustness.
-While the inclusion of $\mathcal{E}^-$ is optional, its presence improve the robustness and generalizability of the derived rules across a broader distribution of states.
-Notably, as defined in Table \ref{rules}, distinct values for $N_{\mathcal{E}^+}$ and $N_{\mathcal{E}^-}$ are assigned to each rule.\footnote{All knowledge-based data are available at \href{https://github.com/iman-sharifi-ghb/Symbolic-Imitation-Learning/tree/main/SIL/data}{github.com/iman-sharifi-ghb/Symbolic-Imitation-Learning/tree/main/SIL/data}}
+The number of predicates in each bias set $\mathcal{B}$, along with the counts of positive and negative examples, are denoted by $N_{\text{BP}}$, $N_{\mathcal{E}^+}$, and $N_{\mathcal{E}^-}$, respectively.
+These parameters significantly influence the accuracy and robustness of the induced rules.
+While including negative examples ($\mathcal{E}^-$) is optional, their presence improves the generalizability and resilience of the rules across a wider range of environmental states.
+As indicated in Table~\ref{rules}, distinct values of $N_{\mathcal{E}^+}$ and $N_{\mathcal{E}^-}$ are defined for each rule. \footnote{All knowledge-based datasets are available at \href{https://github.com/CAV-Research-Lab/Symbolic-Imitation-Learning/tree/main/SIL/data}{github.com/CAV-Research-Lab/Symbolic-Imitation-Learning}}

-\subsection{Rule Induction}
+\subsection{\textbf{Rule Induction}}

-After obtaining sufficient amount of knowledge-driven data for each unknown rule, we elaborate on the rule induction stage of the SIL framework, discussing the extracted rules for autonomous highway driving.
-Notably, we extract the desired rules using Popper, a powerful ILP system that combines answer set programming\footnote{Being particularly useful for solving combinatorial and knowledge-intensive problems, ASP is a declarative programming paradigm that allows encoding complex problems as logic-based rules and constraints.} (ASP) \citep{lifschitz2019answer, corapi2011inductive} and Prolog to enhance the learning accuracy and speed.
-One of the main advantages of Popper is the ability to learn from failures (LFF) by defining, constraining, and searching the hypothesis space using ASP (generate stage), testing hypotheses against $\mathcal{E}^+$ and $\mathcal{BK}$ using Prolog (test stage), and pruning the hypothesis space using the failed hypotheses (constrain stage) \citep{cropper2021learning}.
+After obtaining a sufficient amount of knowledge-driven data for each target rule, we proceed to the rule induction stage of the SIL framework.
+This stage focuses on learning interpretable rules tailored to autonomous highway driving.
+The rule extraction process is carried out using Popper, a state-of-the-art ILP system that integrates Answer Set Programming\footnote{ASP is a declarative programming paradigm well-suited for solving combinatorial and knowledge-intensive problems by encoding them as logic-based rules and constraints.} (ASP)~\cite{lifschitz2019answer, corapi2011inductive} with Prolog to enhance learning efficiency and accuracy.